moliver28/research-handbook/content/handbook/tools-and-tips/zoom.md

 1. Click the `Background & Effects` tab.
 1. Click the `Video Filters` tab.
 1. Select the desired filter.
 (We have GitLab themed filters!)
-1. (Optional) Scroll down and select the `Apply to all future meetings` check box to to set this filter as a default for all meetings you join or host.
+1. (Optional) Scroll down and select the `Apply to all future meetings` check box to set this filter as a default for all meetings you join or host.

 ### External webcams and DSLRs